 Your baby is now called a fetus and she’s about the size of a grape.
 She has all of her organ systems in place, and she starts to move.
 With stimulation, she may squint, open her mouth and flex her fingers and toes.
 Brain function is also beginning.
 Your baby’s head is becoming more rounded, and her brain, nerves and muscles begin to function.

-Baby’s organs are beginning to develop and mature.
+Your baby's organs are beginning to develop and mature.
 She’s about the size of a grapefruit now, and covered with a creamy, white substance (vernix caseosa) that protects her skin from exposure to amniotic fluid.
 Like many women in this trimester, you may feel great energy, strength and happiness.
 You may not feel as much morning sickness, and your pregnancy starts to show.

 By the last two months of pregnancy, baby’s five senses are fully developed.
 In fact, she’s making lots of progress in physical, social and cognitive development.
+Here are some of the ways you can track your baby's development.

 - Makes coordinated sucking movements.